October 8-9, 2016.

 Beautiful Autumn colours contrasting with the blanket of grey

 On the way, I passed another warning to any hikers heading toward the volcano.
-Interstingly, there wasn’t one of these on the approach from the ridge.
+Interestingly, there wasn’t one of these signs on the approach from the ridge.

 The walk from here, to the beginning of the steep climb back up to Mt Kurofuama, was a delight.
 Mist-shrouded forests and grassy open spaces dominated.
 Despite the light drizzle, this was one of my favourite sections of the entire hike.

-The next hour and a half was brutal.
-Up a very steep slope, in heavy rain.
+The next hour and a half was a tough slog up a very steep slope, in rain.
 The track became slippery, turning into a small creek at some points.
 I couldn’t see more than a couple of hundred meters up the slope because of the clouds, so it was an arduous trudge with lots of false summits.
 On the positive side, the rain was cooling, which made it easy to plod on and on without stopping.
 Higher up, the cliffs took on a haunting appearance; dark shapes forming and then just as quickly, vanishing back into the passing clouds.

 I made it back to the hotel at around 1:30.
 With time to kill before catching the 4pm bus back to Shinjuku, I soaked in their onsen for a while and just lay back in the hot water, reflecting on what was one of the best hikes I’ve done in a long time.